Bree-Wright/Bree-Wright/README.md

-Hey, I'm Bretia, I am open to participating in outsourcing projects where I can apply my technical skills to solve real-world problems, deliver data-driven insights, and contribute to project success.
+Hey, I'm Bree, I am open to participating in outsourcing projects where I can apply my technical skills to solve real-world problems, deliver data-driven insights, and contribute to project success.
 I have a passion for turning complex data into actionable insights.
 My toolkit includes SQL for efficient database management and deep-dive analyses, and Python for versatile data manipulation and scripting.
 I'm proficient in Google Sheets and Excel, utilizing advanced functions and pivot tables to make data both accessible and understandable.
 I also enjoy creating clear visual narratives with Tableau and Power BI, ensuring data tells a compelling story.
 My commitment to data integrity is unwavering, as I prioritize accuracy and consistency in every project.